 Home Care Provider: If you have a home care package your MePACS personal alarm will be able to be included in your package as long as you have funds available.
 You need to speak to your home care provider to organise this.

-Personal Alert Victoria – The Victorian Department of Health and Human Services- Personal Alert Victoria (PAV) also offer a funded home personal alarm if you meet a set criteria and have undergone an assessment.
+Personal Alert Victoria – The Victorian Department of Health and Human Services- Personal Alert Victoria (PAV) also offer a funded home personal alarm if you meet a set of criteria and have undergone an assessment.

 What is the MePACS personal alarm service contact number?